LostAndDead/Meta-Quest-Forensics-Documentation/docs/extraction/adb/adb_extraction.md

 Once you have downloaded the Android SDK Platform Tools, you need to extract the contents of the ZIP file to a folder on your computer.
 You can then open a command prompt or terminal window and navigate to the folder where you extracted the tools.
 All the ADB commands you run will be done from this location.

 :::info
-If you encounter any issues with any of the commands bellow you may need to download the Oculus ADB Drivers from the [Meta Quest Developer Dashboard](https://developers.meta.com/horizon/downloads/package/oculus-adb-drivers/).
+If you encounter any issues with any of the commands below you may need to download the Oculus ADB Drivers from the [Meta Quest Developer Dashboard](https://developers.meta.com/horizon/downloads/package/oculus-adb-drivers/).
 :::

 ## Collecting The Data